lakejs/lake-docs/guide/introduction.md

 ## Why create Lake?

-There are already hundreds of editors on the Internet, so there seems to be no point in developing another one.
-But if you look into them closely, you will find that there are, in fact, only two types of editors.
+With hundreds of editors already available on the Internet, it may seem redundant to develop another one.
+But if you look into them closely, you will find that these editors can be categorized into just two types.

 * Insufficient type: They lack some features that are crucial to your product.
 So to meet the needs of your product, you have to do a lot of work to customize or develop extensions.
 And the people who do these jobs must have advanced programming skills.